John Corrigan: Biography

 Corrigan was born in Chicago, Illinois in October, 1952.
 He studied English Romantic poetry as a college undergraduate, writing a thesis on the poetry of William Blake.
 Following his graduation in 1972 he resided in different parts of the U.S. and was employed at various times as a cab driver, cook, tree surgeon, in a textile mill, on a farm, at a zoo, and in an office, eventually returning to Chicago where he worked as a union bricklayer.
 He undertook doctoral work in American religious history at the University of Chicago, defending with distinction a Ph.D. dissertation about the Revolutionary era in 1982.

 Corrigan subsequently held academic posts at the University of Virginia, Harvard University, Arizona State University, Oxford University, University of London, University of Halle-Wittenberg, Columbia University, and University College (Dublin), and as a visiting scholar at the American Academy in Rome, Research Associate at the American Antiquarian Society, and the Fulbright Distinguished Research Chair for the Netherlands.
+He was a Fulbright Specialist for Australia.
 He joined the religion and history departments at Florida State University in 2001, where he also was the founding director of the Institute for the Study of Emotion.

 Corrigan was coeditor of the journal Church History: Studies in Christianity and Culture (Cambridge University Press) from 2003 to 2016.
-He is editor of the Chicago History of American Religion, a book series published by the University of Chicago Press, and co-editor of The Spatial Humanities, a book series published by Indiana University Press.
+He was editor of the Chicago History of American Religion, a book series published by the University of Chicago Press, and is co-editor of The Spatial Humanities, a book series published by Indiana University Press and Routledge.
+He is editor-in-chief of The Oxford Encyclopedia of Religion in America.